paul545/SearchEngineCommandLine/README.md

 # SearchEngineCommandLine
+This is no longer a command line based program.
+Ignore title.

 Run the program with python3.
 Use the GUI to search for something on your choice of search engine.

 Requires PyQt5 to be installed.